Debt Restructuring

 - Offer to settle for as little as 20 cents in the dollar.

-- May avoid director's becoming personally liable for debt.
+- Appointing a practitioner to an SBR may avoid director's becoming personally liable for debt.

 When to consider: